Floorp-Projects/Floorp/testing/perfdocs/generated/browsertime.rst

 ::

-  ./mach raptor -t raptor-speedometer --browsertime
+  ./mach raptor -t speedometer

 Running on Android
 ------------------
+To run on android, the device needs to have Geckoview or Fenix installed on it.
+Our tests will only work with physical devices, and `bug 1881570 <https://bugzilla.mozilla.org/show_bug.cgi?id=1881570>`__ tracks progress for enabling virtual devices (emulators).
+Running either of the commands below will attempt to install locally built APKs to the device **while uninstalling/removing any existing APKs of the package on the device**, but this can be skipped by setting ``MOZ_DISABLE_ADB_INSTALL=1`` in your environment.
+When that environment variable exists, we expect the APK to be pre-installed on the device.

 Running on Raptor-Browsertime (recommended):

 * Running on Fenix

 ::

-  ./mach raptor --browsertime -t amazon --app fenix --binary org.mozilla.fenix
+  ./mach raptor -t amazon --app fenix --binary org.mozilla.fenix

 * Running on Geckoview

 ::

-  ./mach raptor --browsertime -t amazon --app geckoview --binary org.mozilla.geckoview_example
+  ./mach raptor -t amazon --app geckoview --binary org.mozilla.geckoview_example

 Running on vanilla Browsertime: